cea-hpc/pcocc/docs/source/manpages/man7/cloudconfig-tutorial.rst

 This tutorial shows how to configure a cloud-init enabled VM image, that is, a VM image where the cloud-init service has been enabled to run a boot time.
 Cloud-init is a multi-distribution package that handles early initialization of a VM instance.
 It can perform various tasks such as configuring users and access credentials, installing packages or setting up mount points.
 These tasks are defined in a cloud-config file that can be passed to a pcocc VM using the **user-data** template parameter.

 Many distributions provide cloud-init enabled VM images that you can easily import as pcocc templates.
-More information downloading and importing these images can be found in :ref:`pcocc-newvm-tutorial(7)<newvm>`.
+More information about downloading and importing these images can be found in :ref:`pcocc-newvm-tutorial(7)<newvm>`.

 .. note::
     By default it is not possible to login to cloud-enabled VMs, you must first specify a cloud-config file to setup a SSH key or other authentication mechanism.